cloudflare/cloudflare-docs/content/cloudflare-one/applications/scan-apps/casb-integrations/google-workspace/gmail.md

 # Gmail

-The Google Workspace integration detects a variety of user security, data loss prevention, and misconfiguration risks in an integrated Google Workspace account that could leave you and your organization vulnerable.
+The Gmail integration detects a variety of user security, data loss prevention, and misconfiguration risks in an integrated Google Workspace account that could leave you and your organization vulnerable.

 ## Integration prerequisites